adrien2p/medusa-extender/README.md

 # Introduction

-This packages exports the necessary bits and pieces to extend [medusajs](https://github.com/medusajs/medusa)
+This packages exports the necessary bits and pieces to extend [medusajs](https://github.com/medusajs/medusa) and fit your needs.

+- You need to add custom fields on an entity, extend and entity from medusa;
+- You need to override a service to extend some logic, extend a service from medusa;
+- And so on...

 # Dependency graph

+Here is the architecture of this package and how modules are related to each other.
+It will help you navigate into the code base.

 <img src="/assets/medusa-extender.jpeg"
      onerror="if (this.src != './media/medusa-extender.jpeg') this.src = './media/medusa-extender.jpeg';"